rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 </pre></div>
 </div></div>
 Is this event more relevant from the point of view of the caller?
 Maybe.
-In any case, the event approach is more flexible compared to the mock version, and we are free to choose more freely.
+In any case, the event approach is more flexible compared to the mock version.

 ## More on output tracking